Defra-Data-Science-Centre-of-Excellence/sds-data-model/markdown/testing.md

 ## Why?

-Testing allows to test different sections of the code in a formalised and systematic manner to reduce errors and bugs.
+Testing allows us to test different sections of the code in a formalised and systematic manner to reduce errors and bugs.
 Python comes with a default testing framework called `unittest`.
-The advantage of using `pytest` over `unittest` is that the test reports are more comprehensive showcasing where the tests have failed and which files were run.
-It is also easy to setup tests with `pytest` than with `unittest` making it easier to use and less code to write.
+The advantage of using `pytest` over `unittest` is that the test reports are more comprehensive, showcasing where the tests have failed and which files were run.
+It is also easier to setup tests with `pytest` than with `unittest` making it easier to use and less code to write.

 ## How?